 Many people think "Darker = Cooler".
 This is a myth.
 A 5% (Limo) Dyed tint might block visible light, but it lets nearly all the Infrared (IR) heat through.
 You end up sitting in the dark, sweating.

-Conversely, a 70% (Clear) XPEL Prime XR Plus ceramic tint lets in light but blocks 96% of the IR heat.
+Conversely, a 70% (Clear) XPEL Prime XR Plus ceramic tint lets in light but blocks up to 95% of the IR heat.
 You stay cool while keeping your view.
+(For how 3M Ceramic IR and LLumar's premium ceramic line compare on the same IR and TSER tests, see our 2026 ceramic brand shootout.)

 TSER (Total Solar Energy Rejected) Comparison